coastal-science/call-catalog-viewer/ACKNOWLEDGEMENTS.md

 ## Platform Development

-This online catalogue was brought to life through the technical contributions of:

-- Ishan Sahay — SFU's Research Computing Group (curation support, platform development, and maintenance)
-- Rovenna Chu, Sophia Han, and Evan Dyce — SFU's Big Data Hub (student developers)
-- Steven Bergner — SFU's Big Data Hub (early contributions)

 The Orca Call Catalogue is hosted by SFU's Research Computing Group, enabling Canadian researchers to develop groundbreaking projects, like the Orca Call Catalogue, by offering advanced research computing support and infrastructure.
-This includes SFU's Supercomputer Cedar, one of Canada's most powerful academic supercomputers.
+This includes SFU's Supercomputer Fir, one of Canada's most powerful academic supercomputers.

 We are grateful for the support of the Research Computing Group, IT Services at Simon Fraser University, for their continued support to complete this project.